Fox Renderfarm vs Super Renders Farm: A 2026 Side-by-Side Comparison

 - You want a fully managed workflow with no remote desktop and no manual render-license setup — common for archviz studios, freelance motion designers, and small VFX teams.

-- Your GPU scenes need 32 GB VRAM per card (Redshift, Octane, V-Ray GPU on dense scenes).
+- Your GPU scenes need 32 GB VRAM per card (Redshift, Octane, V-Ray GPU on dense scenes) and you want the exact card and VRAM published rather than confirmed at quote time.

-- You're based in the Americas or Europe and want US-based data proximity.
+- You're based in the Americas or Europe and want a US-registered vendor for contracts, billing, and support.

-- Your projects routinely exceed 64 GB RAM per node (Forest Pack scatters, 4K+ archviz, complex VFX).
+- Your projects routinely exceed 64 GB RAM per node (Forest Pack scatters, 4K+ archviz, complex VFX) and you'd rather not be surcharged for memory.

 - You're running a Cinema 4D + Redshift pipeline and want explicit Maxon-partner support alongside the Chaos V-Ray authorization.